+Numark’s N4 is following in well-trodden footsteps.
+The company’s Mixtrack and Mixtrack Pro models proved to be the biggest budget controllers of last year, and continue to be a bestseller.
 Unashamedly plastic-built, they nonetheless were great fun to use, with excellent jogwheels and just the right basic features to keep the vast majority of beginner DJs happy.
-Many a pro bit their tongue and admitted they was fine for “real” gigging too.
+Many a pro bit their tongue and admitted they were fine for “real” gigging too.

 Now with the Numark N4, the company has attempted to do the same for the mid-range controller market – but unlike the Mixtrack, this one actually does have serious public performance potential.